What’s New for 2015

 Two new Blue Square (intermediate) glades extend beyond the western boundary for a total of 125 acres of gladed terrain designed for all abilities ranging from the wide open Emerald Forest to the tight and technical double black runs like Squirrel’s Nest.

-And there’s more with new shops including Lole, eateries and pub in the Village, restaurant expansion at mid-mountain, summer trail work, state-of-the-art sound and video in the Training and Fitness Center’s cycling studio … Stay tuned for complete details as the countdown to winter 2015 begins.
+And there’s more with new shops including Lole, eateries and pub in the Village, restaurant expansion at mid-mountain, summer trail work, state-of-the-art sound and video in the Training and Fitness Center’s cycling studio.
+Pick your reason to come; we'll be waiting on the slopes.

 Coming soon! - hotel reviews by